Kangaroo Rat Definition | Characteristics & Facts

 Reproduction

 Kangaroo rats have a relatively short breeding season, usually occurring during the spring and summer months.
 Females give birth to a litter of typically 1 to 6 pups.
-The young are born relatively well-developed and are able to hop and feed within a few days.
+The young are born relatively well-developed and can hop and feed within a few days.

 Read our Animals Encyclopedia with Complete Facts